Paris Saint-Germain FC (PSG) Sponsors 2025/26

 SK Magic

-SK Magic signed a regional sponsorship deal with Paris Saint-Germain (PSG) in February 2025, making the Korean home appliance brand a partner in South Korea and Malaysia.
+SK Magic signed a regional sponsorship deal with PSG in February 2025, which made the South Korean home appliance brand a partner of the club in South Korea and Malaysia.

-As part of the deal, SK Magic will aim to increase brand awareness in Asia by launching co-branded products, like a PSG-themed water purifier, and offering unique fan experiences such as trips to Paris and meetings with club legends.
+With this partnership, SK Magic aims to increase brand awareness in Asia via co-branded products, such as a PSG-themed water purifier, while also offering unique fan experiences such as trips to Paris and meetings with club legends.
+The partnership also leverages the presence of South Korea international Lee Kang-in at PSG.

 CAMPUS PARTNERS